gerritjvv/glue/s3Api.markdown

 createBucket(server:String=null, bucket:String) | Create a bucket on S3 | ctx.s3.createBucket("mynewbucket")
 deleteBucket(server:String=null, bucket:String) | Delete a bucket from S3 | ctx.s3.deleteBucket("mynewbucket")
 listFiles(server:String=null, bucket:String=null, dir:String):List<String> | Returns a list of files | ctx.s3.listFiles("/mydir")
+streamFile(server:String=null, bucket:String=null, input:InputStream, dest:String, long contentSize) | Copy bytes from input to the dest file in s3, if contentSize is 0 or less its ignored, works for local files but if streaming from HDFS you need to set this content size | ctx.s3.streamFile(new FileInputStream("myfile.txt"), "test.txt", -1)